Bracket Order

 A sell order is accompanied by two buy orders:

-- The take-profit is a buy stop order placed below the sell price, to buy back shares at a lower price and lock in profit if the price drops.
+- The take-profit is a buy stop order placed below the sell price.

 Example:

 Imagine you wish to buy 100 shares of ABC for 220 EUR.
-However, at the same time you want to determine a stop loss order to sell the shares should the price drop to 215 EUR.
-You also wish to place a take profit order in case that ABC rises to 230 EUR during the session.
+At the same time, you want to set a stop-loss order to sell the shares if the price drops to 215 EUR.
+You also set a take-profit order in case ABC rises to 230 EUR during the session.

 Advantages and disadvantages